ansible/ansible/docs/docsite/rst/dev_guide/module_lifecycle.rst

 5. Add ``deprecated:`` to the documentation with the following sub-values:

   :removed_in: A ``string``, such as ``"2.9"``; the version of Ansible where the module will be replaced with a docs-only module stub.
 Usually current release +4.
+  :removed_at_date: - An optional replacement for ``:removed_in:`` for collections.
+An ISO 8601 formatted date, usually 2 years from the date the module is marked as deprecated.
   :why: Optional string that used to detail why this has been removed.
   :alternative: Inform users they should do instead, i.e. ``Use M(whatmoduletouseinstead) instead.``.